America ARG: One Team, One Fight

-SASEBO, Japan- The America Amphibious Ready Group (ARG) and the 31st Marine Expeditionary Unit (MEU) completed their first patrol of 2025 today, March 6, 2025.
+SASEBO, Japan - The America Amphibious Ready Group (ARG) and the 31st Marine Expeditionary Unit (MEU) completed their first patrol of 2025, March 6.

 This routine patrol, coordinated between the U.S. Pacific Fleet (PACFLT) and U.S. Marine Corps Forces, Pacific (MARFORPAC), served to maintain a consistent presence in the U.S. 7th Fleet area of operations.

 During the winter patrol, the America ARG consisted of PHIBRON 11, the America-class amphibious assault ship USS America (LHA 6), the San Antonio-class amphibious transport dock ship USS San Diego (LPD 22), and the Whidbey Island-class dock landing ship USS Rushmore (LSD 47).
-Additionally, joining the PHIBRON family of ships at sea, was the San Antonio-class amphibious transport dock ship USS New Orleans (LPD 18), while not participating in the patrol, the team completed sea trials in preparation to join future patrols with the America ARG.
+Additionall y, the San Antonio-class amphibious transport dock ship USS New Orleans (LPD 18) briefly joined the team of ships at sea, while conducting routine operations.

 “It has been great to have all our assets underway,” said German, who previously served as New Orleans commanding officer.
 “I am extremely proud to have all four amphibious ships underway simultaneously.
 Having all ships underway simultaneously goes a long way in ensuring our allies and partners that we are a ready force here to assist when and where it’s necessary.”